Marcos Stadium

-The Ferdinand E. Marcos Memorial Stadium, also known as Marcos Stadium, is a football and track stadium in Laoag, Ilocos Norte.
+The Ferdinand E. Marcos Memorial Stadium, also known as Marcos Stadium, is a football and track stadium and park for sports and leisure in Laoag, Ilocos Norte.

 History

+Old stadium

 The site of the present Marcos Stadium was occupied by Mariano Marcos Stadium, an older stadium.
+The older Marcos Stadium had a seating capacity of 2,000.
+The stadium's last major renovation was from 2008 to 2009 when its athletic oval was rubberized.

-The older Marcos Stadium, a 2,000-seater venue, was significantly damaged by Typhoon Mangkhut (Ompong) in 2018.
-Its roof were blown off and its windows shattered.
+It was significantly damaged by Typhoon Mangkhut (Ompong) in 2018.
+Its roof was blown off and its windows shattered.
 The old stadium was demolished to make way for the construction of a newer stadium.

+Current stadium

 The new Marcos Stadium was part of the "Big 3" project under Ilocos Norte Governor Imee Marcos, along with Dap-ayan Food Park, and Provincial Capitol expansion.
+The project was funded by the Development Bank of the Philippines.

+The groundbreaking was in June 28, 2019.
+The stadium was inherited by the next provincial governor Matthew Manotoc who is also Imee Marcos' son.
+The project's target completion was extended by a year due to the COVID-19 pandemic.
+By April 2022, the stadium is 57 percent complete.

 The stadium was inaugurated on February 24, 2023 for the Tan-ok Festival.

-Facilities
+Architecture and design

 The Marcos Stadium was designed by WTA Architecture and Design Studio.
-It has a seating capacity of 12,000.
+It was named ArchDaily 2025 Building of the Year for the sports architecture category.

+The stadium has a seating capacity of 12,000.
+It has an area of 61668.48 sqm.
+The facade follows the motif of an abel, an Ilocano textile with a binakol or whirlwind pattern design.The grandstand structure does not completely envelope the pitch with its southern end being an open space called the Stadium Park.
+The slopping lawn in this area leads to Laoag's Rizal Park.

+The manufacturers include APO, Acersteel, Angeles wood works, Arm Strong, Atlanta Duraroof, Boysen, Cemex, City Shutter, Davies, El Concar Glass & Aluminum, Gyproc, Jardine enterprises, Landlite, MB tech, Mariwasa, Northern Cement, Regan Industrial, Remmington Industrial, Shera and Smartboard.
+The architectural engineering is by Omicron Tekton construction Joint Venture and TCGI Engineers.